He tāone e hāngai ana ki te anamata

 Island Bay to Newtown connection

-Having a safe biking connection into the central city from the south coast via Island Bay, Berhampore and Newtown was proposed back in 2013/14 when changes were first planned and made in Island Bay.
-The Island Bay section was the first of four sections proposed to complete the connection from the south.
-Three of the fours sections are now in place.
-The improvements planned to the route between north Island Bay and Newtown will complete the route.
+Having a safe biking connection between the central city and the south coast via Island Bay, Berhampore and Newtown was proposed in 2013/14 when changes were initially planned for The Parade in Island Bay.
+This section was the first of four that were put forward to complete the connection to the city from the south coast.
+The improvements now being made between Island Bay and Newtown will complete this route.

-Planning and discussion about the two sections through Berhampore and Newtown began almost 10 years.
-A citizens’ advisory panel, and others, began assessing potential cycling facilities in Berhampore and Newtown.
+Planning and discussion about the Berhampore and Newtown sections included a citizens’ advisory panel to assess potential cycling routes in these suburbs.
 In 2017, the Our Town Newtown project also sought feedback on the future of Newtown.

-In late 2018, we sought feedback on three options - different packages of routes and street changes.
-Four public drop-in sessions were held, and we also met with a range of groups and organisations.
+In late 2018, we sought feedback on three options for different packages of routes and street changes.
+Four drop-in sessions were held, and we also met with a range of groups and organisations.

 We heard from more than 770 people during the first phase of community discussion (5 June–17 July 2018) on the Newtown connections project.
 Of those, 85% thought it was important or very important to make it easier and safer for more people to ride bikes in and around the wider Newtown area.
-This information was used to develop a community brief which includes a set of community objectives that were used to help guide the development of the three proposed packages of routes and street changes that we sought feedback on in late 2018 (13 November–11 December).
-More than 1000 people gave feedback on these three packages.
+This information was used to develop a community brief which includes a set of community objectives that helped guide the development of the three proposed packages of routes and street changes that we sought feedback on in late 2018 (13 November–11 December).
+More than 1000 people gave feedback.

 Further engagement was put on hold until the Parking Policy had been consulted on (August 2020) and mass rapid transit routes were confirmed by Let’s Get Wellington Moving.